fr0xk/Scripts/Markdown/physics_12.md

-## Import Topics of Physics
+## Topics of Physics

-Here are some important questions from CBSE Physics Class 12 that I found from the web:
+Here are some important questions from CBSE Physics Class 12:

 - **Chapter 1 - Electric Charges and Fields**
     - Define electric flux.
 Write its SI units.